-Professor Chris Monroe is one of the world's foremost quantum technologists and will be in Sydney to explain the rise of what promises to be a revolutionary technology of the 21st century.
+Professor Chris Monroe is one of the world's foremost quantum technologists and he explains the rise of what promises to be a revolutionary technology of the 21st century.

 Professor Chris Monroe hails from the University of Maryland and is the founder of IonQ, an emerging quantum computing company that takes a unique approach and is challenging corporate giants, such as IBM and Google, in the race to build a working quantum machine.

-In his talk 'Quantum computing with atoms', Chris will explain how he and IonQ use high-precision laser light to control networks of entangled trapped atomic ions to build machines that will have the ability to solve problems beyond the most powerful supercomputers.
+In his talk 'Quantum computing with atoms', Chris shares how he and IonQ use high-precision laser light to control networks of entangled trapped atomic ions to build machines that will have the ability to solve problems beyond the most powerful supercomputers.

 Chris will be joined by Associate Professor Maryanne Large to explore how quantum computing will impact our lives, from disruption to cryptography, finance and shopping to personalised medicine, redesigned industrial chemistry and a revolution in materials science.

 The Dr Peter Domachuk Memorial Lecture was established in honour of Peter’s outstanding contribution and commitment to optofluidics and biophotonics research.
 This event is co-presented with the Institute of Photonics and Optical Science (IPOS) and the School of Physics.

 The University of Sydney is a global centre for research into quantum computing.
 It is home to the Sydney Microsoft Quantum Laboratory and Sydney Nano Institute.
 The University is a partner in the city-wide Sydney Quantum Academy, which is backed by the NSW Government.

 This event was held on Wednesday 2 October, 2019 at the University of Sydney.